gajanan43/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is my second game using HTML, CSS, JS
+This is my second game using HTML, CSS, JS.